Bérénice Bejo: Career

 In 2001, Bejo made her American film debut, playing the role of Christiana in A Knight's Tale opposite Heath Ledger.
 Christiana is a lady-in-waiting to Jocelyn (Shannyn Sossamon).

 In 2002, she toured in France with Marie-France Pisier and Guillaume Depardieu.

 In 2003, Bejo starred as Olivia in 24 Hours in the Life of a Woman by Laurent Bouhnik.

-Under the direction of Steve Suissa, she seduces Stephane Freiss and Titoff in The Grand Role (2004), and a comedy about the world of actors, and Cavalcade (2005), a drama dealing with the theme of disability.
+Under the direction of Steve Suissa, she seduces Stephane Freiss and Titoff in The Grand Role (2004), a comedy about the world of actors, and Cavalcade (2005), a drama dealing with the theme of disability.

-In 2006, she made a comeback by acting alongside Jean Dujardin in OSS 117: Cairo, Nest of Spies by Michel Hazanavicius.
+In 2006, she appeared alongside Jean Dujardin in OSS 117: Cairo, Nest of Spies by Michel Hazanavicius.
 This was the first collaboration of the trio.

 In 2007, she made an appearance in the short film La Pomme d'Adam.

 In 2008, she appeared in two romantic comedies: Modern Love Bouquet and Stéphane Kazandjian.
 The same year she gave birth to her first child by Hazanavicius.

 In 2009, she participated in the documentary by Serge Bromberg, Henri-Georges Clouzot's Inferno.
 The documentary reconstructs Clouzot's film, alternating between scenes from the 1964 film and dialogue readings between Jacques Gamblin (for Serge Reggiani) and Béjo (for Romy Schneider).

 In the 2011 film, The Artist, which is directed by Hazanavicius and stars Dujardin, Bejo plays Peppy Miller, a 1920s film actress.
 Her performance received critical acclaim, the César Award for Best Actress, and several award nominations: the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role, the Golden Globe Award for Best Supporting Actress – Motion Picture award, BAFTA Award for Best Actress in a Leading Role and the Academy Award for Best Supporting Actress.

 In 2012, she was announced as the host of the opening and closing ceremonies at the 2012 Cannes Film Festival.
 She dubbed the role of Mérida in the French dub of the Disney/Pixar film Brave.
 In June 2012, Bejo was invited to join the Academy of Motion Picture Arts and Sciences.
 The same month, she received the Prix Romy Schneider.